30 Different Types of Espresso Drinks | (Must Try!)

 Traditionally, vanilla gelato is used, but you can use any ice cream flavor of your choice.

-Affogato coffee has become increasingly popular desert in coffee shops and restaurants around the World and for a good reason.
+Affogato coffee has become an increasingly popular dessert in coffee shops and restaurants around the World and for a good reason.

 Affogato